 This is a place for books that I didn't fully review.

-Maybe I listed my likes and dislikes, had a little short paragraph, or a few sentences to convey my feelings on the book, but whatever the "review" is, all of them are short and simple. (hence the clever name)
+Maybe I listed my likes and dislikes, had a little short paragraph, or a few sentences to convey my feelings on the book, but whatever the "review" is, all of them are short and simple.

-I just couldn't see the point of the story.
+I loved the idea of the afterlife!

 I hereby give this book